Everything changes – on the Mantra Aum

 Share article

 Kirsty TomlinsonKirsty moved to the Netherlands from the UK to work for EkhartYoga in 2015.
-She's done yoga training with Esther Ekhart and Julie Martin, and has done many courses in meditation, mindfulness and Yoga Nidra.
+She's trained with Esther Ekhart and Julie Martin, and done many courses in meditation, mindfulness and Yoga Nidra.
 Kirsty previously worked in publishing, graphic design and recruitment.
 Her role at EkhartYoga focuses on copywriting, editing and content creation.